co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 > I either find peace in the terminal or I find another friggin' error

 ## First, some things that you have to know before delving into the command line.
 The Terminal is simply an interface to interact with your computer, by itself, it is nothing but an empty program.
 A terminal (in 99.99% of cases) needs a **Shell** to function.
 A shell is an interactive text interface for the user, and the **Terminal** is the tool most often used to run commands via the shell.
 There are many shells out there, thought this tutorial in specific will be focusing on the most is **Bash**, the most popular shell in use right now and the default shell of many UNIX based operating systems, including [MacOS](https://en.wikipedia.org/wiki/MacOS) and many [Linux](https://en.wikipedia.org/wiki/Linux) distributions.
 Bash allows you to run commands from other programs or utilities, common ones you'll mostly likely need are those from something like the [GNU Coreutils](https://en.wikipedia.org/wiki/GNU_Core_Utilities), and any other programs you might use daily.
 Once you have familiarized yourself with these terms, you can get on to actually using the command line.
 And finally, and most likely **The Most Important Thing You Will Read Here**, you have to always be willing to read documentation and official manuals, don't go around annoying others for help.
-Places to look for when encountering issues can include:
+Some places to look at when encountering issues can include:
   - The official manual of the program, accessed by running the man command for that program in the terminal
   - Searching through the Github issues of the program you are struggling with to find a similar or identical problem
   - Searching through online forums like [Stack Overflow](https://stackoverflow.com/)